-The airline with the best average grade is Air Canada with 7.4/10.
+The airline with the best average rating is Air Canada with 7.4/10.

-The average flight time is 4 hours and 45 minutes.More informations
+The average flight time is 4 hours and 45 minutes.More information

 This is my first trip report so please be gentle!
 I'm afraid this won't yet be up to the standards of most trip reports that are featured here, especially when you look at some of the very best author's on here like Hometoyyz, Socalnow, rewardflying and so many others.

 When I flew this flight I had never heard of this website, so the photos featured here are simply a collection of phone snaps that I took to remember the flight.

 This flight was a special one for me as it was my first time in Business Class.
 A long held dream to finally turn left and for once to sit in the nice comfy seats and not simply forlornly pass them by on my way to economy!

 I have to say that I was warned that once you turn left and experience the joys of flying at the pointy end there is no way back.
 Typically I thought that was nonsense and of course since then I've not set foot in economy again!
 To me flying in Business isn't all about the seat and the fancy food, its all about the whole experience from start to finish, you actually feel like you are being treated like a human and dare I say it, actually makes flying enjoyable.
 It is sadly more of a testament to how unbearable most airlines have made the economy experience these days than anything else.

 Since that flight I've since learned of the magic of hunting cheap J fares (Asia offers some remarkable value) and the magic of points and miles.
 Words like reverse-herringbone and transfer bonus are now part of my daily vernacular!

 Since this flight (and the return which was originally in Premium Economy, which we were able to bid upgrade to Business on!)
 I've sampled International Business Class and the magic of some of the World's top airlines on a 13 flight adventure around Asia - which I will report on shortly.